Azure Storage is Microsoft's cloud storage

 - Enable you to setup highly available network file share that can be accessed using server messages block (SMB).

-- Multiple vm’s can share files with both read and write access.
+Multiple vm’s can share files with both read

 Queue Storage: